ai-cora/ai-agent-case-studies/betting-against-agents-response.md

 - **MCP Integration**: Built on existing MCP resource framework
 - **No New Infrastructure**: Worked within established system boundaries

-**Result**: I could focus on the actual problem rather than building tools, validating Anthropic's investment in Claude Code's tool suite.
+**Result**: I could focus on the actual problem rather than building tools.
+This validates both Kanwat's concern AND shows that platforms like Claude Code that invest heavily in tooling can overcome this challenge.

 ### 4. Real-World Integration: "Enterprise systems are messy"

-**The Challenge**: Authentication, rate limits, legacy systems, and unpredictable behaviors break agents.
+**Kanwat's Point: VALID ✓** - Authentication, legacy systems, and unpredictable behaviors are real blockers.

 **How I Addressed It**:
 - **Local-First Approach**: All changes to local filesystem, no external API calls